gravitational/teleport/rfd/0051-x11-forwarding.md

 the user's default xauthfile (`~/.Xauthority`) by calling `xauth add <$DISPLAY> <x11-req.proto> <x11-req.cookie>`.

+Note: The OpenSSH implementation uses tcp sockets `localhost:6010 - localhost:7009`.
+Due to the re-exec model of Teleport SSH sessions, if we opened tcp sockets such as these, we'd either have to open them in the root process as the process user, or open them as the Session user and implement a new RPC layer to forward the requests between the parent and child processes.
+Instead, we have chosen to use unix sockets, which we can change the ownership of after the fact with `chown`.
+This also has the side effect of ensuring that X11 forwarding sockets for OpenSSH Server and Teleport do not overlap in cases where both are running on the same machine.

 ### Security

 There are four points of contact which concern security within the X11 forwarding flow